Phone numbers

 How does group therapy work?

 During group therapy, group members are encouraged to share their experiences and insights in a supportive and trusting environment.
-This offers individuals different perspectives on problems relating to mental health and addiction.
+This offers people different perspectives on problems relating to mental health and addiction.
 It also provides opportunities to receive feedback and support from other members of the group, in a safe environment.
-This experience supports individuals to develop greater self-awareness and understanding of their own personal challenges.
+This experience supports people to develop greater self-awareness and understanding of their own personal challenges.

 Some people may find the thought of discussing their life experiences with a group of strangers to be quite daunting.
-However, the lead therapist will ensure that you are given enough time to get to know your peers and hear their experiences, allowing you to build a level of trust.
-Participation in our group sessions often helps individuals to realise that they are not alone and this experience develops a sense of strength, closeness and support between group members.
+However, the lead therapist will ensure that you're given enough time to get to know your peers and hear their experiences, allowing you to build a level of trust.
+Participation in our group sessions often helps people to realise that they're not alone and this experience develops a sense of strength, closeness and support between group members.

 Benefits of group therapy

-During a group session, a patient can be encouraged to share their experiences and work on understanding themselves in a compassionate and therapeutic environment.
+During a group session, you'll be encouraged to share your experiences and work on understanding yourself in a compassionate and therapeutic environment.

 common benefits of group therapy

-Research shows that groups are just as effective as one-to-one therapy and other positive outcomes include:
+Research shows that groups are just as effective as one-to-one therapy.
+Other positive outcomes include:

 • They allow people to express themselves in front of others without feeling judged